haskins-io/CloudTrailViewer/README.md

 You can leave the Account field blank.

-In order to be able to load the files from S3 you will need a IAM User that has the following permissions
+In order to be able to load the files from S3 you will need a IAM User that has the following permissions.
 ```
 {
   "Version": "2012-10-17",